-If you want a more rugged watch, that has better battery life than take a look at SUUNTO 9 Watch.
-This watch misses Strava Live Segments, but it has great battery life clocking in at 25 hours in gull GPS mode.
+If you want a more rugged watch, that has better battery life then take a look at SUUNTO 9 Watch.
+This watch misses Strava Live Segments, but it has great battery life clocking in at 25 hours in full GPS mode.
 It features Wrist Heart Rate, and it comes in some cool colors and different straps.
 We always liked the straps and colors available for Suunto watches and Suunto 9 is no different, if you choose to, you will make a fashion statement with this watch.
-This watch is also the cheapest on the list, so it is a great value for your money.
+This watch is also the cheapest on the list, so it is great value for your money.

 All 3 of these watches are a great choice, so you can’t really go wrong with either of them, but each of them has its strengths and weaknesses.
 If Strava Live Segments is your priority then go with Garmin Fenix 5 Plus, otherwise Polar Vantage M and Suunto 9 are more than equal, if not in some regards better match for your needs.

 For cycling watches and more cycling equipment take a look at our site.
 We continuously scour the net to bring you the best deals on bicycle accessories, bicycles, cycling clothing, and bicycle components.